koblas/ibankit-js/README.md

 - Decodes bank, branch and account numbers from IBAN
 - Supports random BBAN / IBAN generation for testing
 - Has BIC validation as a bonus
-- Supports validation of National Check Digits if in BBAN format
+- Supports validation of National Check Digits if part of BBAN format
 - This library provides full TypesScript support
 - No external dependancies